FelixOnline/v2/content/articles/2011-5-22-glimpses-of-the-past-the-imperial-institute.md

 subtitle: >
   A look at our campus as it once was
 date: "2011-05-22 12:23:12 +0100"

 # Attributes from Felix Online V1
 id: "1239"
 old_path: /news/1239/glimpses-of-the-past-the-imperial-institute
 aliases:
  - /news/1239/glimpses-of-the-past-the-imperial-institute
+imported: true
+comments:
+ - Some more photoshttpwwwarchitecturecomLibraryDrawingsAndPhotographsAlbertopolisTheStoryOfImperialCollegeImperialCollegeaspxhttpwwwarchitecturecomLibraryDrawingsAndPhotographsAlbertopolisTheStoryOfImperialCollegeImperialCollegeaspxSame old story aint it when a load of nondescript municipal overremunerated muckers of various aesthetic taste or not at all get stuck in to deciding upon whether an edifice of yore that some thick is an eyesore and others regard as a feast to the eye should be raised to the ground or raised in praise

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true